r-hyperspec/hySpc.read.spc/README.md

 <br>
 <center>
 <font color="red" size=4>
-<b>This package is under overhaul now.</b>
+<b>This package is still under construction.</b>
-So this website is still under construction and the contents as well as resources are not fully updated yet.
+So this website is not fully updated yet.
 </font>
 </center>
 <br>